Wiltzsu/linux-server-utils/README.md

 - Configuration guides for PHP, Nginx, and other services
 - Basic firewall setup examples
 - Easy-to-understand layout with folder-based categorization

+## 🛠️ Requirements & Compatibility

+- Scripts are written in **Bash**
+- Target environment: **Ubuntu/Debian-based systems**
+- Tested on Ubuntu 22.04 LTS

+Note: Some commands or paths (like PHP config locations) may vary slightly between different distributions.

+---

 ## Getting Started